EkhlasMridha/MovieList/README.md

 ## Setting up Frontend
 After setting up the backend let's setup the frontend React app.
 React project repository is linked as a submodule on the backend api project repository.
-So run command
+So run this command on your project directory to download the frontend app.
 ```bash
 $ git submodule update --init --recursive
 ```
-On your project directory to clone the frontend app.
 After that goto directory MovieListreact.
-If the previous command has executed successfully then you should see the react frontend code in this directory.
+If the previous command has executed successfully then you should see the react frontend code in this directory.<br/>
-On MovieListReact directory run command
+Now on MovieListReact directory run command to install the node_modules.
 ```bash
 $ npm install
 ```
-to install the node_modules.
-After the necessary node_module files downloaded successfully run command,
+ After the necessary node_module files being downloaded successfully run command,
 ```bash
 $ npm start
 ```